-This Fromage Fort Recipe could be just as easily called ‘Leftover Cheese Recipe” as it is a great way to use up those bits and bobs of cheese you have scattered throughout your refrigerator and freezer.
+This Fromage Fort Recipe could be just as easily called ‘Leftover Cheese Recipe” as it is a great way to use up those bits and bobs of leftover cheese you have scattered throughout your refrigerator and freezer.
 Impress your guests with this easy appetizer.

-As I typically do, I started the new year by taking a deep dive into my refrigerator and freezer to unearth and salvage whatever foods had been buried over the past couple months and holidays.
-However, unlike past years, this year I put in place some true organization that I hope will prevent all the buried and wasted foods in the future.
-Stay tuned…more to come on that.
+As I typically do, I started the new year by taking a deep dive into my refrigerator and freezer to unearth and salvage whatever foods had been buried over the past couple of months and holidays.
+However, unlike past years, this year I put in place some true Freezer and Refrigerator Organization that I hope will prevent all the buried and wasted foods in the future.

-And since we are a family of cheese lovers, I typically end up with bits and bobs of various cheeses that have been tucked away in the deep dark recesses of the freezer.
-While not all of these cheeses may be great for cutting since many frozen cheeses tend to crumble, I do use them as ingredients in dishes.
+And since we are a family of cheese lovers, I typically end up with bits and bobs of various leftover cheese that have been tucked away in the deep dark recesses of the freezer.
+While not all of these cheeses may be great for cutting since much frozen cheese tends to crumble, I do use them as ingredients in dishes.

 But another great way to use up leftover cheese bits is Fromage Fort (translated as Strong Cheese).

-If you google ‘fromage fort’ you will find that there are as many recipes as there are entries.
-It’s one of those ‘recipes’ that really don’t require a recipe…which is my favorite kind of recipe.
+If you google fromage fort recipe you will find that it is really not much more than a leftover cheese recipe.
+Truly, it’s one of those ‘recipes’ that really don’t require a recipe…which is my favorite kind of recipe.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.